 - Sharing experience and joint implementation in projects in the field of nature and environment in managed areas;

-- Improvements of active nature conservation methods and tools focussing for example on chosen migrated species of birds
+- Improvements in active nature conservation methods and tools focussing, for example, on chosen migrated species of birds

-- Improvements of local inhabitants’ involvements in active nature conservation, as the way to common sustainable development;
+- Improvements in local inhabitants’ involvement in active nature conservation as the way to common sustainable development;

 - Capacity building of staff from both of the Partners organisation.

-The first weekend of June 2016, eight ecologists of Natuurmonumenten, the Netherlands, visited the Odra Delta in Poland.
-The objective of the trip was to evaluate nature conservation and the twinning between Eurosite members Society for the Coast (EUCC-Poland) and Natuurmonumenten over the previous years.
+At the first weekend of June 2016, eight ecologists of Natuurmonumenten, the Netherlands, visited the Odra Delta in Poland.
+The trip’s objective was to evaluate nature conservation and the twinning between Eurosite members Society for the Coast (EUCC-Poland) and Natuurmonumenten over the previous years.
 Jacob de Bruin of Natuurmonumenten wrote a blog article about the trip.

 In May and June 2018, two more twinning visits of Natuurmonumenten staff to the Society for the Coast in the Odra Delta were carried out.
 The twinning has evolved into a sustainable long-term collaboration.
 This time, a bird survey was conducted.
 Additionally, both twinning partners are exploring the best ways to design a management plan for the Odra Delta.

 A lesson from this Twinning was the realisation that monitoring and management plans are not interchangeably transferable from country to country.
-Because of diverse area and external (policy) factors, the plan has to be adaptable and flexible.
-This input, among other needs in natural site management, contributed to the establishment of the Eurosite Management Planning Expert Group and the Management Planning Toolkit.
+Because of the diverse area and external (policy) factors, the plan has to be adaptable and flexible.
+This input, among other needs in natural site management, contributed to establishing the Eurosite Management Planning Expert Group and the Management Planning Toolkit.

-Resulting from this cooperation between Natuurmonumenten and Society for the Coast (EUCC-Poland), Eurosite is organising two grazing study tours in Spring and Autumn 2023, and an introductory webinar early 2023.
+Resulting of this cooperation between Natuurmonumenten and Society for the Coast (EUCC-Poland), Eurosite is organising two grazing study tours in Spring and Autumn 2023 and an introductory webinar in early 2023.

 WE Young People See Nature

 The Twinning was developed to involve youth in nature and was started by the Society for the Coast (EUCC Poland) and Holag (The Netherlands).
-WE Young People See Nature is an exchange project between the Netherlands (West) and Poland (East) that facilitates teenagers to look at culture, nature, and each other through the lens of a camera.
+WE Young People See Nature is an exchange project between the Netherlands (West) and Poland (East) that facilitates teenagers to look at culture, nature, and each other through a camera lens.
 Outcomes of this Twinning have so far been: